Title. Double click me.

 our names do not appear."

-Is it that the quotidian—some might even call it "the banal"—these local specimens, these rooves, these shelters and forms above our heads and below our feet, have become significant again?
-Do these mementos laden with a profundity of light splayed across their surfaces and which have taken on new significance and meaning (not only by way of recovery of a lost nostalgia but borne from an honest longing) now serve as the source of our return as desirable objects in globalism's violent wake?
+Is it that these quotidian relics—some might even call them "the banal," these local specimens—these rooves, these shelters and forms above our heads and below our feet, have become significant?
+Do these humble "mementos" laden with a profundity of light splayed across their surfaces and which have taken on new meaning (not only by way of recovery of a lost nostalgia but borne from an honest longing) now serve as the source of our return as desirable objects in globalism's violent wake?

 Will our epiphanies and experiences save us if we allow them to?

-Their fading ghostlike documentation fills a book of imaginary real estate listings that can never be sold or occupied by any other than those who are meant to discover an imagined life beneath their eaves.
+The ephemeral documentation of these fading objects and structures fills a book of imaginary real estate listings that can never be sold or occupied by any other than those who are meant to discover an imagined life beneath their eaves.